stew1922/data_farming/proposal.md

 ## **Outline**

-* Use correlations between weather, USDA crop data, etc. to predict the outcome of the next crop report and make a trading recommendation for either an ETF or a futures contract.
+* Use correlations between weather, USDA crop data, and ETF/futures pricing to predict the outcome of the next crop report and make a trading recommendation for either an ETF or a futures contract.
 * Use the PyPI Backtesting library to test our strategy.
 * Look at the correlation between ETFs and futures contracts to see if one instrument or the other is more sensitive.